 In August 1898, a second Pollard’s troupe, including Alf and now with his sister Irene, arrived in South Africa.
 Interviewed in July 1899 by a correspondent for the Sydney Referee , the children were probably all instructed to put a positive spin on their work, the endless travel and to not mention their homesickness.
 From Johannesburg, South Africa, the correspondent wrote of Alf Goulding, as “the clever young comedian of the company, aged 12 years” and Irene Goulding, “a bonny girl of 8 years.. who hadn’t been very well lately.”
 Pollard practice was very typically never to accurately give the ages of the child performers.
 Alf was in fact 14, and Irene 10.

 With the outbreak of the Boer War, Manager Charles Pollard apparently rushed the company to safety.
-In July 1900 the children were all back in Western Australia, and then they spent time in colonial outposts in the “far east” – including Hong Kong and Singapore.
+By early 1900 the children were all back in Australia, and then a new tour was organised to colonial outposts in the “far east” – including Hong Kong and Singapore.
 Meantime, Charles Pollard had exciting war stories to tell.
 How seriously at risk the children were in South Africa is impossible to tell now.